Mona Hinton: Life in Queens, NY

-Writing and Charity Work
+Writing and charity work

-Over the years, Mona also pursued several writing and translation projects.
+Over the years, Hinton also pursued several writing and translation projects.
 In 1970, for example, her translation of the poem “Two Countries” appeared in the anthology 3,000 Years of Black Poetry, edited by Alan Lomax and Raoul Abdul.
-In 1988, she began work on a book focused on highlighting the contributions that jazz musicians’ wives made to their husbands’ careers.
+In 1988, she began work on a book focused on highlighting the contributions that jazz musicians’ wives made to their husbands' careers.
 This grew in part out of her involvement with the New York chapter of the Rinkey-Dinks, a social and civic club active in the 1950s and 1960s that was made up primarily of the wives of New York musicians.
 The group included Ruth Bowen, Helen Darden, Barbara Jacquet, and Catherine Basie, among others.
-They held fund-raisers and conducted service projects that broadly benefited the local African American community.
+They held fund-raisers and conducted service projects that broadly benefited the local African-American community.

-Mona was consistently involved in charity work, often with her close friend and neighbor Catherine Basie, wife of William “Count” Basie.
+Mona was consistently involved in charity work, often with her close friend and neighbor Catherine Basie, wife of William "Count" Basie.
 In addition to their work with the Rinkey-Dinks, Mona and Catherine were active in the Urban League as well as the local chapter of the NAACP.
-As a result of the lifelong friendship between Mona and Catherine, Mona was named co-executor of both Catherine and William Basie's estates, and she was co-guardian to Diane, the Basies’ daughter.
+As a result of the lifelong friendship between Mona and Catherine, Mona was named co-executor of both Catherine and William Basie's estates, and she was co-guardian to Diane, the Basies' daughter.

 Along with Milt, she was also active in Queens-based community organizations, notably the St. Albans Congregational Church.
 Mona served for more than a decade as co-director of the New York Musician's Fund (a forerunner of the Jazz Foundation of America), an emergency fund established by George Wein which lends money to musicians who are in need.
 In 1993, several friends helped establish the Mona Clayton Hinton Academic and Cultural Excellence (A.C.E) Fund to further the educational opportunities for elementary and middle school children in her local St. Albans neighborhood of Queens, NY.
 The Fund focused on what Mona referred to as her Four Rs: Reading, Respect, Rights, and Responsibility.

-Mona was always well respected in the jazz community, and she and Milt were viewed by many as role models.
-In 1995, the Arizona Paradise Valley Jazz Party selected Mona as the first non-performer ever to be the “Guest of Honor” at the festival.
+Hinton was always well respected in the jazz community, and she and Milt were viewed by many as role models.
+In 1995, the Arizona Paradise Valley Jazz Party selected Mona as the first non-performer ever to be the "Guest of Honor" at the festival.
 She also received local and state-based awards including the African American Heritage Lifetime Achievement Award in 2001 from the state of New York and the Person of the Year Award in 2000 from the Sidney Bechet Society.
 Mona died on May 3, 2008, after a long illness.